 Parque Arvi is a nature preserve covering more than 39.5 acres located just outside Medellin.
-It is easily reachable as a great option for a day trip from Medellin and as the park is located on a plateau between 2,200 and 2,600 metres above sea level it’s a great cool place to hike.
-There are villages here within the Parque Arvi reserve, an ecological reserve, natural forests and more than 54 kilometres (33 miles) of walking trails.
+It is easily reachable as a great option for a day trip from Medellin and as the park is located on a plateau between 2,200 and 2,600 meters above sea level it’s a great cool place to hike.
+There are villages here within the Parque Arvi reserve, an ecological reserve, natural forests, and more than 54 kilometers (33 miles) of walking trails.
 As Arvi Park is connected to the Medellin metro system, it’s easy to visit Parque Arvi Medellin for a day or longer.

 Why visit Parque Arvi